H&E Equipment Services, Inc. (HEES) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-H&E Equipment Services, Inc. (HEES) trades at $94.64 with AI Score 47/100 (Grade C).
+H&E Equipment Services, Inc. (HEES) trades at $94.64.
 H&E Equipment Services, Inc. is an integrated equipment services company, offering rental, sales, and maintenance solutions.
 Market cap: $3.47B, Sector: Industrials.

-Price live · AI analysis from May 10, 2026Analyst Coverage for HEES: HEES does not currently have published analyst price targets in our coverage universe.
+Last analyzed: May 10, 2026Analyst Coverage for HEES: HEES does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates HEES against Industrials peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates HEES against Industrials peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 How is this calculated? →H&E Equipment Services, Inc. (HEES) Industrial Operations Profile